‘The delicacy and exquisite beauty of tone of the harp playing of Lucy Wakeford‘|

 ‘Lucy Wakeford made time stand still in her immaculately judged cadenza.’

-Appointed principal of the Philharmonia Orchestra in 2002, Lucy Wakeford is one of the most outstanding harpists of her generation.
+Now principal harp with the Orchestra of the Royal Opera House, Covent Garden, after having spent ten years as principal harp with the Philharmonia Orchestra.
+Lucy Wakeford is one of the most outstanding harpists of her generation.
 Much in demand as a soloist, recitalist and ensemble player she has performed at major venues and festivals throughout Europe, appearing as guest artist with musicians including Roger Vignoles, John Mark Ainsley, Michael Chance, James Galway and the Belcea Quartet.
 She is principal harp of the Britten Sinfonia and harpist of the Nash Ensemble.

 Lucy’s engagements have included playing at the Queen Elizabeth Hall, Purcell Room and Wigmore Hall, both as soloist and in ensemble performances.
 She has appeared at the City of London and Cheltenham International Festivals and has given several performances of Mozart’s Flute & Harp Concerto with the London Chamber Orchestra conducted by Christopher Warren-Green.
 As a concerto soloist Lucy has appeared with the London Symphony Orchestra, Royal Philharmonic Orchestra, Academy of St. Martin-in-the-Fields, Bournemouth Symphony Orchestra, Israel Philharmonic Orchestra, Guildhall String Ensemble, Ulster Orchestra, City of London Sinfonia, London Festival Orchestra and BBC Concert Orchestra, among many others.